 This route is usually shorter than the queue for the Colosseum.
 Once you gain entrance, you can pass through the Roman Forum and go directly to the Colosseum, which is within the same complex.
 Meanwhile, a visit to the main Roman squares can take an entire day.

-Rome is a fantastic place to consider for your vacation.
+Rome is a fantastic place to consider for your next vacation.
 Its monuments are breathtaking and its spirit is captivating.
-To make the most of Rome, though, you need a place to call home during your trip.
-Fortunately, VacationRenter makes it easy to find vacation rentals no matter where you want to stay.
+To make the most of the Eternal City though, you’ll need a place to call home during your trip.
+Fortunately, we make it easy to find vacation rentals no matter where you go in this exquisite city.